-Maintenance work is likely to be undertaken along the track within the tunnel section.
-As a result, the potential for contaminating materials (such as oils and lubricants) to impact on the soil outside of paved areas is Very low.
+Maintenance work is unlikely to be undertaken along the track.
+However, there is the potential for contaminating materials (such as oils, lubricants, weed killer and cleaning materials) to impact on the soil outside of paved areas.
 The magnitude of impact associated with a spill of hazardous materials during maintenance/repair work is high because of the potential for soil contamination to occur.
-However areas around the track are typically of low to very low functional value and when the mitigation measures set out in Section 9.4.2 are taken into account, the significance of an impact is Very low.
+However, when the mitigation measures set out in Section 9.4.2 are taken into account and the track is within cut and cover paved areas, the significance of an impact is Very low.